TaylorJonesTRT/100DaysOfCode/README.md

 Day 26: Continued on in the Python course with learning Flask and working on a personal portfolio website using Python and Flask.
 Started work on a beginner project of creating a Login system as well (yes I know I have a lot of projects going).

+Day 27: Finished the Web Development section of the ZtM Python course.
+Continued work on the login syste, started creating a blackjack card game in Python and added the repo for the game above to personal projects.